jankfactor/snowscape/README.md

 ```

 ### Running on Original Hardware
-Use an emulator (Arculator, RPCEmu, ArchiEmu, etc.) to copy the Projects folder onto an ADF and either use that in a Gotek, or use it to prepare a floppy disk.
-This is to preserve the file types that are set up on HostFS so that they run correctly on native RISCOS.
+Download a prebuilt ADF directly; no build is required:

+- A3020-class machines: [16-color](https://raw.githubusercontent.com/jankfactor/snowscape/main/Images/Snow16.adf) or [256-color](https://raw.githubusercontent.com/jankfactor/snowscape/main/Images/Snow256.adf).
+- A5000 (further draw distance): [16-color](https://raw.githubusercontent.com/jankfactor/snowscape/main/Images/Snow16A5k.adf) or [256-color](https://raw.githubusercontent.com/jankfactor/snowscape/main/Images/Snow256A5k.adf).

+Load the chosen image on a Gotek, or write it to a floppy disk.
+On the Archimedes, open the disk and double-click `!Snowscape`.
+The ADFs already preserve the required RISC OS file types.

+To build your own ADFs, run `./build.sh --all --adfs`; the images are written to the `Images` folder.

 ### Enabling Profiling
 1. Uncomment `// #define TIMING_LOG 1` in `/Projects/h/Render`